 And since winners aren’t eligible for another prize for six months, there’s a high chance you’ll eventually snatch one.

 The Nano-Reef forum is obviously centered around looking after and keeping nano reef tanks.

-The community there is going strong ever since the forum was created and, same as with Reef2Reef, is full of experienced hobbyists.
+The community there has been going strong ever since the forum was created and, same as with Reef2Reef, is full of experienced hobbyists.

-Ultimate Reef is an online forum that’s fairly active, but its user base is not as large as the other, more popular reefing communities.
+Ultimate Reef is an online forum that’s fairly active, but its user base is not as large as the other, more established reefing communities.